meefen/la-spring16/CI5330-LearningAnalytics-syllabus.md

 - KF Discussion: What is (or are) learning analytics?
 What isn't?
 - Start to explore WG group ideas

-### Week 3: What to Assess: "New Competencies" in the Knowledge Age
+### Week 3: What to Assess: "Higher Order Competencies" in the Knowledge Age

 Readings